 In PubMed, consider looking for review articles.
 Review articles provide information on the main people working in a field; major advances and discoveries; gaps in the research; current debates; where the research may go next.

-After you search, look at list of filters on left hand side of screen.
+To locate review articles on your topic, after you search, look for the list of filters on left hand side of screen.
 Under Article Types, click on "Review."

 You are able to focus your search on specific publications, for example the New York Times or Scientific American.